Střížovice (Kroměříž District)

 Střížovice is a municipality and village in Kroměříž District in the Zlín Region of the Czech Republic.
 It has about 200 inhabitants.

 Geography

 Střížovice is located about 5 km southeast of Kroměříž and 14 km northwest of Zlín.
 It lies in a mainly agricultural landscape on the border between the Chřiby range and Upper Morava Valley.
 The Morava River forms the eastern municipal border.

+There is a wetland called Bašnov, protected as a nature monument due to the presence of the European fire-bellied toad.
+The nature monument has an area of 17.5 ha.

 History

 The first written mention of Střížovice is from 1365.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The most notable sights are a statue of Saint Florian from 1723, a belfry from the 18th century, and a chapel from the 18th century.
+There are no major sights in the municipality.
+Among the protected cultural monuments are a statue of Saint Florian from 1723 and a stone cross from 1748.
+Other landmarks are a belfry and a chapel, both from the 18th century.